Related Topics

 - The premium for your drug plans (Medicare Part D plan or Medicare Advantage prescription drug plan)

 - Drugs you bought that are not on your plan's drug list (formulary).
-Note: If you and your doctor get your plan to approve a drug not on the plan's drug list, then the costs for that drug do not count toward your share of the costs and catastrophic coverage.
+Note: If you and your doctor get your plan to approve a drug not on the plan's drug list, the costs for that drug do not count toward your share of the costs and catastrophic coverage.

 - Costs that third parties—such as employers and union insurance plans—paid for you